petershin/liferay-learn/docs/dxp/latest/en/process-automation/workflow/developer-guide/workflow-task-node-reference.md

 ---
 # Workflow Task Node Reference

-As the name implies, tasks are the part of the workflow where work is done.
-Tasks must be assigned to users, who review the submitted asset and decide if an asset from the workflow is acceptable for publication or needs more work.
+Tasks are the part of the workflow where work is done.
+Tasks must be assigned to users, who review the submitted asset and decide if content from the workflow is acceptable for publication or needs more work.

-Unlike other workflow nodes, task nodes have Assignments, because a user is expected to do something (often approve or reject the submitted asset) when a workflow process enters the task node.
+Unlike other workflow nodes, task nodes have assignments, because a user is expected to do something (often approve or reject the submission) when a workflow process enters the task node.

 Commonly, task nodes contain task timers, assignments, actions (which can include notifications and scripts), and transitions.
 Notifications and actions are not limited to task nodes, but task nodes and their assignments deserve their own article (this one).